 Needless to say, despite generally connecting Coastal Croatia with red variety Plavac Mali and Continental Croatia with white variety Graševina, every region has outstanding both white and red wines and rose and amber/orange, dry and sweet, still and sparkling…

 3. Start with the best representatives

 As for white wines, the most seek out white variety in Croatia is Istrian Malvasia.
-Istria cherish some great Malvasia wines ,whereas continental Croatia is known for great Welschriesling (Graševina).
+Istria cherishes some great Malvasia wines, whereas continental Croatia is known for great Welschriesling (Graševina).

-Istria is also known as home for Teran ,the unique and vigorous red variety.
-But, probably not as strong and full-bodied as a pride from the South – Plavac Mali who is responsible for some of the greatest Croatian wines.
+Istria is also known as home for Teran, the unique and vigorous red variety.
+But, probably not as strong and full-bodied as pride from the South – Plavac Mali, responsible for some of the greatest Croatian wines.

 It will be unfair not to mention today’s most planted white variety in Dalmatia.
-Pošip provides fruit for a structured white with age potential for cellaring and it can also be very useful fruit forward refreshment.
+Pošip provides fruit for a structured white with age potential for cellaring and it can also be a very useful fruit-forward refreshment.

 After these, there is a wide variety of indigenous sorts to start tasting.
 And (re)discovering.

 Cheers — or as we say in Croatia – Živjeli!